California is set to grant Hollywood studios a lucrative tax deal during writers' strike - ExBulletin

 Invoice security measures require productions to employ an advisor to oversee production security and perform detailed risk assessments.
 Studios should also establish training requirements and standards focused on the safe handling of firearms.
 Many of these security protocols were voluntary before the bill.

-Dave Cortese, the Democratic state senator who introduced the security protocols in the bill, said research into the legislation began shortly after actor Baldwin fired a live ammunition from what believed to be an unloaded propeller gun during a movie rehearsal.
+Dave Cortese, the Democratic state senator who introduced the security protocols into the bill, said research into the legislation began shortly after actor Baldwin. shot a live cartridge of ammunition from what he believed to be a propeller gun discharged during a film rehearsal.
 Cinematographer Halyna Hutchins was killed.

 Conversations about this legislation began the week after the tragic loss of a cinematographer.
 These negotiations produced the nations first and best safety practices for California workers in the state’s vital film industry, Cortese said.